Khedbrahma: Other temples

 Hatakeshwar Hanuman temple located in old town is considered old.
 Near the Brahma stepwell, there is a Nilkanth Mahadev temple.
 There is an inscription dated Samvat 1912 about renovation of earlier temple.
 Kashi Vishvanath Mahadev temple is situated on the south bank of the river which are popular locally.
 Mahavira Jain temple, situated in northern part of town, was almost 500 years old.
 The central catechu coloured idol of Mahavira is 90 cm in height and in Padmasana position.

 Amenities

 The town has a Government Taluka Library.
-There are two cinemas in the town including Aradhana.
+There were two cinemas in the town one of which was Aradhana.
 There is a 150-bed government referral hospital equipped with modern medical facilities which was opened in August 2015.
 The town has all major national bank branches and some cooperative banks.

 A public park spread over 3392 sqm on the banks of Harnav river was completed in March 2015 at the cost of ₹1.2 crore.